danklotz/openNotes/micro-reviews.md

 - **R**
 - [Rat Race](https://www.imdb.com/title/tt0250687/?ref_=nm_knf_t_2).
 Average comedy with star ensemble.
+- [Red Dragon](https://www.imdb.com/title/tt0289765/?ref_=hm_tpks_tt_i_18_pd_tp1_pbr_ic).
+This is probably the worst movie out of the *”Hannibal Trilogy”* and yet it is still a very good thriller.
+My main problem with the movie is probably that Ed Nortons character is not vulnerable enough.
 - [Red Notice](https://www.imdb.com/name/nm1428524/?ref_=ttfc_fc_wr2).
 A bad heist movie with Dwayne Johnson and Ryan Reynolds.
 I like the genre, but the movie not so.
 - [Reservoir Dogs](https://www.imdb.com/title/tt10763164/?ref_=nm_flmg_wr_25).
 Almost more a play than a movie.
 Watch it if you like this sort of thing.
 I love it.
 - [Rifkin's Festival](https://www.imdb.com/title/tt8593904/?ref_=nm_flmg_wr_3).
 A Woody Allen movie that plays is San Sebastian and does not want to be more or less than that.